What Happens Next for Tiger Woods After DUI Arrest Despite Zero Alcohol in His System? A Legal Expert Weighs In

 So, what does that mean legally for the embattled athlete?

-Woods, 41, was arrested in Jupiter, Florida, after police found him asleep at the wheel with several pain medications — including vicodin — in his system, according to a police report cited by ABC News and other outlets.
+Woods, 41, was arrested in Jupiter, Florida, after police found him asleep at the wheel with several pain medications — including vicodin — in his system, according to a police report obtained by PEOPLE.

 A legal expert says similar situations happen relatively frequently.